 - 5 phone number limit on Small Business Plan

 Conference bridge that allows conference call hosting with up to 10 people

 Price per kit: From $24/user/mo

 GoToConnect offers different plans that are suitable for any sized hotel.
 Its enterprise-grade hosted communications is ideal for mid-market to enterprise hotels; the system operates on the cloud, has an an SLA of 99.999% uptime, and provides customers with redundancy, call failover, scalability, and high availability.
 GoToConnect also comes with 80+ features and gives business owners access to its API if they want to build their own custom integrations.

-There are 5 tiers of GoToConnect plans, but if you operate a large hotel, you’ll want to choose Tier 5, which is designed for 50-99 users and starts at $19.95/month.
+There are 3 tiers of GoToConnect plans, but if you operate a large hotel, you’ll want to choose the Premium plan as it offers service for unlimited users.

 - Easy set-up and onboarding

 - Unlimited auto-attendants, voicemail boxes, local & long distance calling